 You’ve bought your travel insurance to protect yourself from unexpected events, so if you suffer an unexpected loss overseas, you should prepare to make a claim when you get home.
 There are a few things to remember when making a claim:

-- Once you’ve got all the information you need to make a claim, just head to our website and fill out our simple online form.
+- Once you’ve got all the information you need to make a claim, just head to our website and fill out our online form.
 The final step is posting your supporting documents to us.
 We’ll take it from there!
-You’ll receive an email confirmation once we receive your claims documents and we’ll keep you informed of how long it is likely to take to process your claim.
+You’ll receive an email confirmation once we receive your claims documents and we’ll keep you of how long it is likely to take to process your claim.

 Tips for staying safe overseas